 The Ann Chafee Turbyfill Memorial Scholarship – Established in 2010 by Robert R. Turbyfill, Jr., in memory of his wife, this scholarship is available to students majoring in theatre with financial need.
 If there are no students that meet the requirements, the scholarship may be awarded to a student majoring in fine arts with financial need.

 The Barbara Gladden Vogel Scholarship This fund was established in 2001 by Barbara Gladden Vogel, a 1951 graduate of Limestone University.
 The endowment supports scholarships for students majoring in Social Work.

 The M. C. Wicht, Sr. Scholarship Fund - This fund was established in 1989 by Dr. M. C. Wicht, Jr. in honor of Dr. M. C. Wicht, Sr., deceased, Professor Emeritus of Mathematics at North Georgia College.
 This scholarship shall be presented to a student majoring in one of the sciences, with first priority being to biology majors.

 The Patricia Williams Willis Endowed Scholarship – This fund was established in May 2010 by Dr. John Willis in honor of his wife, Pat Williams Willis, Class of 1955.
-Mrs. Willis is a loyal and dedicated alumna of Limestone College.
+Mrs. Willis is a loyal and dedicated alumna of Limestone University.
 The scholarship provides assistance to a student who exemplifies academic merit and financial need as discerned by the scholarship committee.